djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 #
 # iii.
 After the user inputted the vehicle information, he can add owners
 # with the add owner button.
 The add owner button will then allow the user to
-# input the new owner's SIN, vehichle serial no, and primary owner status
+# input the new owner's SIN, vehichle serial no, and primary owner status.
 #
 # iv.
-The user can input the owners in any order, however he must have a primary
+The user can input the owners in any order, however a primary owner must
-# owner before the information is entered into the database.
+# be specified before the information is entered into the database.
 An error prompt
-# will raise if the user does not complete this action.
+# will be raised if the user does not complete this action.
 #
-# The owner form will auto fill the vehicle serial no for each entry for ease.
+# The owner form will auto fill the vehicle serial no for each entry.
 #
 # v.
 If the owner does not exist in the database (i.e. the SIN number is not in the database)
 # an error will be displayed and the user will be prompted to add the owner information